jaimevalero/redmine-ops/README.md

 | `Project`               | The project the issue belongs to.                                           |

-## Architecture (for non-developers)

-Our module, known as redmine_ops is built around two main components:

- - RedmineProcessor

- - RedmineIssueModel

-### RedmineProcessor

-Think of [`RedmineProcessor`](redmine_ops/RedmineProcessor.py) as the manager of the operation.
-It takes in Excel files, reads the data, and prepares it to be sent to Redmine, our issue tracking system.
-It's like a translator, converting the information from the Excel file into a format that Redmine can understand.

-### RedmineIssueModel

-On the other hand, [`RedmineIssueModel`](redmine_ops/RedmineIssueModel.py) is like the blueprint for each individual issue that we're going to create in Redmine.
-It ensures that all the necessary information for an issue is present and correctly formatted.
-## Running the Application
+## Installing the app
-To run this application, you need to have Python installed on your machine.
+To install this application, you need to have Python installed on your machine.
 Follow these steps:

 1. Clone the repository.
 2. Install the dependencies with `pip install -r requirements.txt`.

+## Running the app
-3. Alternatively, choose one of the followings methods to run the application.
+You can choose one of the followings methods to run the application.
     - Execute file in the `dist` folder.
     - Run the application with `python tkinter_app.py` command.
     - Raise the flask application with `python app.py` command and open the application in a browser.